frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/controlling-the-test-execution.md

 ## Configuration of the VSTest test host

 For technical reasons the configuration of the tests for the .NET **nanoFramework** test platform is different from the usual configuration (a .runsettings file) employed by Visual Studio.
 That is: if you dig deep enough you'll find that the test platform still uses a .runsettings file to instruct Visual Studio and VSTest how to run tests.
-The test platform creates a `nano.vs.runsettings` file in the same directory the test assembly ends up, with only the settings required by the test platform:
+The test platform creates a `nano.vs.runsettings` and a `nano.vstest.runsettings` file in the same directory the test assembly ends up.
+The `nano.vs.runsettings` file is used to run tests via Visual Studio:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>